SkafteNicki/ku_devops/experiment_tracking/README.md

     ```

     and run the script again (using whatever model you like).
 You may not understand what each command actually plot,
-    but hopefully this will be more clear later on.
+    but hopefully, this will be more clear later on.
 The important part is that you can see how a lot of information can
     be logged about a single experiment.

 9. When calling `wandb.init` you have two arguments called `project` and `entity`.
 Make sure that you understand these